 My Observations

-The Porlex Mini is a in reality popular coffee grinder among Aeropress users, it’s been around rather some time, and though I’ve never had one, my opinion of these grinders, based purely on reputation, is that they’re well built and long lasting grinders for the price, and that the newer version is crafted to last longer, being crafted to avoid an issue which could happen after a while with the original version – rounding off of the handle mount.
+The Porlex Mini is a very popular grinder among Aeropress users, it’s been around rather some time, and though I’ve never had one, my opinion of these grinders, based purely on reputation, is that they’re well built and long lasting grinders for the price, and that the newer version is made to last longer, being made to avoid an issue which could happen after a while with the original version – rounding off of the handle mount.

 Check Price - Amazon UK